Computer Vision for Transit Travel Time Prediction: An End-to-End Framework Using Roadside Urban Imagery: Results and Discussion

 \subsection{ViT Performance on Effective Travel Time Band Prediction}

-As a reminder, the inbound and outbound directions discussed hereinafter are illustrated by respectively the red and blue arrows in Figure \ref{fig:maps_view}.
 After training on 80\% of the images in the k-fold augmented dataset, the averaged 5-fold performance of the optimized ViT model on the test sets for either direction is shown in the confusion matrices in Figure \ref{fig:confusion} below, illustrating the true and predicted travel time band for test images.
 Figure \ref{fig:confusion_p} illustrates the results normalized to the total number of true travel time band images in the test set (sum over columns = 1, diagonal cells represent accuracy for each travel time band).

 The results indicate that the model is able to differentiate the discrete expected travel time ranges based on the observed effective transit travel time used for labeling the dataset.
 While a higher number of misclassifications happen between the intermediate states (moderate and above-average conditions), the misclassification rate between the extreme conditions (low and high) is very low.
 This result is of utmost importance, indicating that when using image data in complementing the travel time prediction process, the misclassifications will rarely lead to an extreme-end under or overestimation.
 Detailed results on the ViT model's performance are provided in Table \ref{tab:test}, showing the 5-folds average for each metric $\scriptstyle \pm$ the range of variation for each metric across the 5-folds.